 Evaluating Risk After a Hazardous Waste Treatment Plant Released Persistent Organic Pollutants.
-Part 2.
-Ecotoxicology and Human Health Risk
+Part 1.
+Background and Policy Issues

 - Views Icon Views

 - Search Site

 Tee L. Guidotti; Evaluating Risk After a Hazardous Waste Treatment Plant Released Persistent Organic Pollutants.
 Part 1.
 Background and Policy Issues.
 Case Studies in the Environment 31 December 2018; 2 (1): 1–7. doi: https://doi.org/10.1525/cse.2017.000711